skwars7/skwars7/README.md

 - ⚡ Fun fact: ...

 -->
-- 🔭 I’m currently working on reports generation and framer transition animation.
+- 🔭 I have an good exposure on serverless architecture.
-- 👯 I’m looking to collaborate any intresting open-source project.
+- 👯 I’m will like to collaborate any intresting project.
 - 📫 How to reach me: skwars7@gmail.com

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=skwars7&show_icons=true)